-Awards Committee: The purpose of the Awards Committee is to oversee and administer The Ellery H. Harvey Service Award (annually) and the Chair's Achievement Award (every other year).
+Awards Committee: The purpose of the Awards Committee is to oversee and administer:

+- The Ellery H. Harvey Service Award (annually) - Chair's Achievement Award (every other year) - New Member Award (annually, 1-2 members) - Memorial Award (as required)

 In August of each year request that the Business Office orders a gavel for the incoming Chair.